PS5 vs Xbox Series X: which top-notch console is best for you?

 Xbox Series S specs, design and games

 The Xbox Series S is much slimmer than the Series X, and it’s inevitably much less powerful as a result.
-While the cheaper console has some of the same key perks within, including the speedy SSD, Quick Resume and upgrades to older Xbox games, the GPU maxes out at 4 teraflops – a third what the Series X can manage.
+While the cheaper console has some of the same key perks within, including the speedy SSD, Quick Resume and upgrades to older Xbox games, the GPU maxes out at 4 teraflops – a third of what the Series X can manage.

 Given that, the Xbox Series S is positioned as a ‘2K’ or 1440p console instead – still capable of playing the same games but with less crispness and flash.
 It also lacks a disc drive and has half the storage space, but the £200 discount makes this the better option for a budget-savvy gamer who isn’t fussed about 4K.
-Paired with a Game Pass subscription, it could be the best deal in next-gen gaming if you can live with the less powerful hardware.
+Paired with a Game Pass subscription, it could be the best deal in current-gen gaming if you can live with the less powerful hardware.

 PlayStation 5 specs, design and games

 The PS5 looks to continue Sony’s momentum from the PS4, whose gaming-only focus, better pricing and constant flow of excellent exclusives gave it a lead that the Xbox One never came close to making up.
+Sony’s lead has thinned, though.

-The newest PlayStation has similar chips to its rival, but as mentioned, it doesn’t hit quite the same maximum output at around 10.3 teraflops.
+The newest PlayStation has similar chips to its rival, but it doesn’t hit quite the same maximum output at around 10.3 teraflops.
 We doubt there’ll be a noticeable difference in early software, but as developers learn the ins and outs of each system, that extra 15% or so could be beneficial for Microsoft.

-Sony has another ace up its sleeve, though: much faster SSD read speeds, meaning the system can pull data at a rapid rate.
+Sony has another ace up its sleeve, though: much faster SSD read speeds, meaning the system can pull data at a very rapid rate.
 Both consoles use speedy NVME SSD drives, but while the PS5’s storage is lower at 825GB rather than 1TB, its read speed of 5.5GB/s is more than double that of the Series X. That is a potentially enormous advantage that could kill loading times as we know them and produce smoother overall game experiences.

-Games are about even between the two now, in other words, so which system you prefer will likely hinge on which titles you want to play the most.
+Games are about even between the two now, in other words.
+So which system you prefer will likely hinge on which titles you want to play the most.

 - Related: the best PS5 games to play today